 1.3 If unresolved, the student shall provide a written statement with supporting documentation detailing one or more Legitimate Ground/s for Appeal.
 This documentation shall be submitted via student email to the relevant College office.
-The College office will forward this email to the Head of Academic Group for review.
+The College office will forward this email to the Academic Head for review.

-1.4 The Head of Academic Group shall provide a written decision in response to the grounds of appeal to the student within 5 working days.
+1.4 The Academic Head shall provide a written decision in response to the grounds of appeal to the student within 5 working days.
 The matter may be resolved at this level.

 1.5 If the matter is not resolved through 1.2 to 1.4, the student may formally appeal to the Director, Student Services observing the procedures and time limits set out as per Section 2.